johnsonjh/VEDIT/xlate/README.md

 6 -> per-table pointers, never a fixed offset or byte-signature)

 The binary we build here is ~5% larger than the shipped ones (44,002 vs.
 41,856 bytes) that we know of from CompuView.
-This is overheadfrom the 582 `INX`/`DCX` wrapped into `PUSHF ...
-POPF` (the 8080 16-bit inc/dec don't touch flags, but 8086's do) and then every unconditional `JMP` forced to 3 bytes.
+This is overhead from the 582 `INX`/`DCX` instructions wrapped into `PUSHF ...
+POPF` (the 8080 16-bit inc/dec don't touch flags, but 8086's do) and every unconditional `JMP` forced to 3 bytes.

 **CP/M-86 builds** (`build/out-cpm86/vedit.cmd`, `build/out-cpm86vid/vedit.cmd`)
 tested to run under my custom emu2 CP/M-86 mode.
 To *configure* one (terminal,